 2. Start your lessons

-Leading Edge Aviation has many flight instructors who can work around your schedule.
-Study material at home to cut down on the time required in ground lessons.
+LE Aviation has many flight instructors who can work around your schedule.
+Study material at home to cut down on the time required for ground lessons.

 3. Get an aviation Medical Certificate